-But many people don’t think about the dark side of cruising law, when something goes wrong while you’re on vacation.
-In fact, cruise ships present most of the same dangers you’d encounter on land, plus several new ones due to the fact that you’re isolated on a giant boat in the middle of the water.
-From overboard disappearances to freak accidents during excursions, in some ways cruises offer just as many ways for something to go wrong as they do opportunities for the perfect Instagram shot.
+But many people don’t think about the dark side of cruising law—what happens when something goes wrong while you’re on vacation.
+In fact, cruise ships present most of the same dangers you’d encounter on land, plus several new ones because you’re isolated on a giant boat in the middle of the ocean.
+So, from overboard disappearances to freak accidents during excursions, in some ways, cruises offer just as many ways for something to go wrong as they do opportunities for the perfect Instagram shot.

-The law that applies to cruise ship claims is inherently very complex because it depends on many different factors.
-In general, maritime law applies while the ship is navigating a body of water and US law will apply while the ship is still in port, but there are several exceptions to this rule.
+The law that applies to cruise ship claims is inherently complicated because it depends on many factors.
+In general, maritime law applies while the ship navigates a body of water, while U.S. law will apply while the ship is still in port.
+However, several notable exceptions to this rule exist.

-Regardless of what type of law applies, a ship owner is not strictly liable for all injuries that occur while on a cruise.
-Instead, it can generally be said that a cruise ship owner owes passengers the duty to make efforts to prevent the types of ship accidents that a reasonably careful ship owner could anticipate.
-In other words, injured passengers have to prove negligence.
-This means that owners should take care to minimize slipping and tripping hazards.
-They also have a duty to keep the cruise ship safe and secure by installing cameras, lights, and other security features.
+Regardless of which laws apply, a shipowner is not strictly liable for all injuries that occur while on a cruise.
+Instead, it can generally be said that a cruise shipowner owes passengers the duty to take steps to prevent the types of ship accidents that a reasonably careful shipowner could anticipate.

 For a free legal consultation, call 800-537-8185